Jim Cook

 Technologist, Entrepreneur, Consultant, Advisor

-After getting a BS of Mathematics from Rensselaer Polytechnic Institute, Jim went to MIT as a Research Engineer in the Aeronautics and Astronautics Department.
+After receiving a BS of Mathematics from Rensselaer Polytechnic Institute, Jim went to MIT as a Research Engineer in the Aeronautics and Astronautics Department.
 Twenty-five years later he was back at MIT doing Management of Technology consulting for the Sloan School's Associate Dean, Ed Roberts.
 Between those career bookends, Jim was intensely involved in high technology as an entrepreneur, executive, and consultant.
 The roughly chronological highlights of Jim's career are:

-Sr. Partner Rulon & White Governance Strategies leading their Autonomous Vehicle practice in Washington, DC.
+Sr Partner Rulon & White Governance Strategies leading their Autonomous Vehicle practice in Washington, DC.

 Concurrently CFO of Progress, Inc. (AI Venture) and Omega-Server Inc. (High Performance Computing Venture).